 7 ways parents can help their teenager get their first job

 A teen’s first attempts to seek out employment can leave them frustrated and overwhelmed.
 The good news is that you can offer guidance without taking over.
-Here’s how.
+Here’s how you can help your kid get their first job:

 1. Identify their motivation